sbip-sg/mecanywhere/README.md

         - For python services, you have to add your variables in the settings class in `config.py` too.

 ### Contracts

+> 1. `did/contract/contracts/DIDContract.sol`, `did/contract/contracts/CptContract.sol`: used by verifier and issuer services
+> 2. `full_node/contract/contracts/PaymentContract.sol`: used by payment and transaction services
+> 3. `full_node/contract/contracts/DiscoveryContract.sol`: used by discovery service

 - For all configurations, you still **need to truffle migrate** the contracts to local ganache or sepolia testnet because I'm not able automate it on docker.
-The default testnet contracts have been migrated to sepolia.
 - Starting or restarting ganache will reset the blockchain so the smart contracts will need to be redeployed and their addresses should be the same, otherwise update the addresses in each config.
 - For docker local:
     - `truffle migrate --network development`